arkui-x/docs/en/application-dev/quick-start/start-overview.md

 ### ArkUI-X

 ArkUI-X is a cross-platform framework that extends ArkUI to multiple OS platforms – OpenHarmony, Android, and iOS, with more to come.
-With ArkUI-X, you can use one set of common code to develop high-performance applications supporting multiple platforms.
+With ArkUI-X, you can use a set of main code to develop high-performance applications supporting multiple platforms.

 ## Development Tools